 In the Script mode, you need to choose a name for your connection, and can optionally add a description, both of which can help you make sense of things later on, especially if you have multiple connections.

 After adding these details, click “Initiate”.
 You’ll see a “Copy invitation code” button.
-Click that, and then click the “Go to remote” button to visit the other side of your connection.
+Click that, and then click the “Done” button.

 On the Jira connection screen, click the “Accept invitation” button and paste the code into the space provided.
 The code should be on your clipboard.
 If not, go back and copy it again.